convexwf/DELE-notes/grammar/studyspanish.grammar/main.md

 | dar (to give)   | doy   | das    | da                | damos             | dais              | dan                      |

 - **estar**, **ir**, and **dar** are irregular in the first person singular (**yo**).

-ir and dar follow the same pattern as estar; they are irregular in the first person singular (yo).

 ## Expressions